 The MPI for Biophysical Chemistry is also a pioneer in the development of methods of measurement and analysis which allow a clearer view into cellular life processes.
 Examples include far-field microscopy on the nanometer scale, magnetic resonance tomography and spectroscopy, optical spectroscopy and atomistic computer simulation.

 In all of its research, the institute pursues a strong interdisciplinary approach.
-The eleven departments and 31 independent research groups complement each other with regard to their orientations and methodology and collaborate extensively with one another, with other institutes around Göttingen, with the University of Göttingen as well as with colleagues nationally and internationally.
+The twelve departments and 31 independent research groups complement each other with regard to their orientations and methodology and collaborate extensively with one another, with other institutes around Göttingen, with the University of Göttingen as well as with colleagues nationally and internationally.
 The support of young scientists is also of primary importance to the institute, and is reflected in the large number of independent research groups.
 In addition, the independent research laboratory Biomedical NMR Research GmbH (headed by Prof. Jens Frahm) is affiliated with the institute.